Lafleur has heart surgery - Montreal | Globalnews.ca

-Montreal Canadiens legend Guy Lafleur underwent heart surgery on Thursday, the NHL club has confirmed.
+Montreal Canadiens legend Guy Lafleur underwent quadruple bypass heart surgery on Thursday, the NHL club has confirmed.

+The Canadiens say the procedure took place at the Centre hospitalier de l’Universite de Montreal (CHUM).

+“This procedure was necessary after a routine examination detected a cardiac issue,” the Canadiens said in a statement.
+“The operation was successful, and doctors predict a full recovery after several months of convalescence.
+The family wishes to thank the entire medical team, as well as the personnel at the CHUM, and will not issue any further comment.”

 The 68-year-old native of Thurso, Que., played in 1,126 career NHL games from 1971 to 1991, registering 1,353 points (560 goals and 793 assists).